The Osprey or Western Meadowlark for State Bird? You Decide.

 I know, I know, this is another silly question, but our politicians seem to be considering general attractiveness as a factor in choosing the state bird, so we’d better address it.

-The osprey is a beautiful bird, with whiter undersides than most raptors, but the yellow-breasted western meadowlark is more colorful and I think would generally be viewed as “prettier.”
+Ospreys are beautiful birds, with whiter undersides than most raptors, but yellow-breasted Western Meadowlarks are more colorful and are probably viewed by most as “prettier.”

-For the record, the osprey whistles and chirps and issues high-pitched alarms, often sounding “like a whistling kettle taken rapidly off a stove.”
+For the record, Ospreys whistle and chirp and issue high-pitched alarms, often sounding “like a whistling kettle taken rapidly off a stove.”

-The western meadowlark has a melodious song that’s one of the iconic sounds of the high desert.
-In fact, each male has about a dozen songs in his repertoire.
+The meadowlark has a melodious song, one of the iconic sounds of the high desert.
+Each male has about a dozen songs in his repertoire.
 Head out to the Badlands Wilderness right now to hear them, and see if your heart isn’t moved.

-Advantage: The western meadowlark is beautiful and has one of the most distinctive and melodious songs of any bird in Oregon.
+Advantage: Western Meadowlarks are beautiful and have one of the more distinctive and melodious songs of any bird in Oregon.

 Which Bird Is Most Beneficial to the Environment?